Canada country brief

 A comprehensive range of bilateral agreements cover trade, social security, air services, consular services abroad, mutual assistance in criminal matters and avoidance of double taxation.
 Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in over 40 countries where the other is not represented.
 A working holiday program allows young people to travel and work for set periods in each other's country.

 Educational links are also strong with more than 180 formal agreements between Australian and Canadian universities, almost 300 members of the Association for Canadian Studies in Australia and New Zealand and more than 2000 Australian and Canadian students enrolled in universities in the other country.

 There are three branches of Government in Canada at the national level: legislative, executive and judiciary.
 The executive branch comprises the Prime Minister and the Cabinet.
 The Prime Minister is the leader of the party with the largest number of seats in the House of Commons.

 The legislative branch consists of the House of Commons and the Senate.
-The House of Commons has 308 members.
-General elections must be held at least every five years, but have traditionally been held every four years.
+The House of Commons has 308 members, but will increase to 330 members at the next election.
+General elections are held every four years.
 The Senate has 105 senators appointed on a regional basis.
 Its basic functions are to review proposed legislation and to operate as a forum for debating public issues.
-Senators are appointed by the Governor-General, on the advice of the Prime Minister.
+Senators are appointed by the Governor General, on the advice of the Prime Minister.
 Prime Minister Stephen Harper's Conservative Party, which formed minority government in January 2006 and October 2008, secured a parliamentary majority in elections on 2 May 2011.
 The next Canadian federal election is scheduled for October 2015.